How Developers Can Make money with Open Source

 Develop or Customize Software for a Hardware Product

-If you’re developing software for a hardware product, it should be open source so your product doesn’t become an expensive paper weight if you decide to stop supporting it.
+If you’re developing software for a hardware product, you can add value by making it open source.
+That way consumers don’t have to worry about your product becoming an expensive paper weight if you decide to stop supporting it.
+They can also better tailor the hardware to their needs.
 You could just distribute the source code and a suitable license along with the product, so that generally only people who buy the product get the software.
-On the other hand, you might decide to pubish your software online like some companies do.
+On the other hand, some companies leverage open contribution models by publishing the source online.

 Purism sells laptops and smartphones.
 They have developed a number of software projects for their hardware products, including PureOS (a fully libre operating system).